rinukkusu/material2_dart/README.md

 ### Features and bugs

-Basically, I would not add any original features on it.
-If you need new features, please consider contributing [angular/material2](https://github.com/angular/material2).
+I would not add any original features on it.
+If you need some new features, please consider contributing [angular/material2](https://github.com/angular/material2).

 If you find this Dart version's specific bugs, please file them at the [issue tracker][tracker].

 [tracker]: https://github.com/ntaoo/material2_dart/issues

-### Testing Angular2.
+### Testing material2_dart.

 #### Run test server on the project root.